nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ### Editing an income/expense
 1. Editing an income/expense
-   1. Prerequisites: List already contains income/expense entry at specified index.
+   1. Prerequisites: List already contains income/expense entry at specified index to be edited.
 Their index can be found using the `list` command.
 Note that index may vary after every `delete income`/`delete expense` command.
    2. Test case:
       <br> For income: `edit income 1 /de bonus /da 12-12-2022 /v 350`
       <br> For expense: `edit expense 1 /c meal /de food /da 13-12-2022 /v 3.50`